Kavi-Gupta/FTC-48-Portofolio/readme.md

 ### Other

-* I would take take the initiative to take the robot home the day before meets and work into the early morning in order to bring it to a working state
+* I would take the initiative to take the incomplete robot home the day before meets and work into the early morning in order to bring it to a working state

 * I'm currently working on being an FTC lead